gofr-dev/gofr/docs/quick-start/observability/page.md

 {% figure src="/quick-start-logs.png" alt="Pretty Printed Logs" /%}

-Logs are well-structured, they are of type JSON when exported to a file, such that they can be pushed to logging systems such as {% new-tab-link title="Loki" href="https://grafana.com/oss/loki/" /%}, elastic search etc.
+Logs are well-structured, they are of type JSON when exported to a file, such that they can be pushed to logging systems such as {% new-tab-link title="Loki" href="https://grafana.com/oss/loki/" /%}, Elasticsearch etc.

 ## Metrics